 Arthurdale Heritage, Inc. is a grassroots organization that was formed to preserve the town of Arthurdale.
 It currently operates the museum complex, which includes the community center, general store, forge, administration building, and E-15.
-Its includes an excellent history of Arthurdale and New Deal communities.
+Its website includes an excellent history of Arthurdale and New Deal communities.

 Scotts Run Writing Heritage Project

-This is the of the “Scotts Run Writing Heritage Project,” which gives an excellent history of the place that inspired Arthurdale.
+This is the website of the “Scotts Run Writing Heritage Project,” which gives an excellent history of the place that inspired Arthurdale.
 It features articles by West Virginia University professor Ron Lewis and interviews of people that lived in Scotts Run.